wbdsst/LASHES_BOT/README.md

 - Admin functions are protected and only accessible to users with the correct ADMIN_ID
 - All database operations are wrapped in try-except blocks
 - User data is properly sanitized before database operations
+- Payment information is handled securely through external payment bot

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.